-Management Studio is now a completely standalone product, not tied to any specific version or edition of SQL Server, and no longer requiring licensing of any kind.
+Management Studio is now a completely standalone product, not tied to any specific version or edition of SQL Server, and no longer requires licensing of any kind.
 You can read about some of the major changes to this new release cycle approach here:

 And you can always download the latest release here:

 Typically, you should expect a new build about every 30 days, though as you can see below they will sometimes sneak out an out-of-band release (or take a little longer, such as when 17.0 came out of RC).
 People seem to be quite happy dealing with this faster-paced delivery model, even though during the beta cycles it comes with the risk of an occasional setback and waiting a few days for a fix.
-To me this is way better than the old model, where we'd wait years for any change at all.
+To me this is way better than the old model, where sometimes we would wait months or years for any change at all.

 |Label||Build #||Date Released|